Skip Ribbon Commands

 If your child is experiencing a true medical emergency, visit a hospital emergency room or call 911 immediately.
 If you aren't sure whether it is a true emergency, never hesitate to call your pediatrician's office-even if you know the office is closed.

 If you aren't sure whether it is a true emergency, never hesitate to call your pediatrician's office—even if you know the office is closed.
 Pediatricians are very accustomed to taking phone calls at all times and can often deal with problems over the phone.
-If your pediatrician is unable to see you but believes your child should be examined, he or she will advise you on the most appropriate place for your child to receive care and how quickly your child should be seen.
+If your pediatrician is unable to see you but believes your child should be examined, they will advise you on the most appropriate place for your child to receive care and how quickly your child should be seen.

 Last Updated